 You don’t have to hire a world-class trainer.
 Just don’t be a complete embarrassment!
 For example, if you’re trying to add an inch to your biceps and chase a triple-body weight deadlift while eating in an 800-calorie caloric deficit and are getting black-out blitzed three days a week… no supplement will help you.
-Do our Foundations of Fitness Nutrition course.
 Eat lots of protein and veggies.
 Don’t let bad habits dominate.
 Train consistently and progressively.

 Step 4: Recharge Well And Keep Life’s Stress Under Control

 No supplement out there will do as much for your performance—and health—as getting adequate rest, keeping mental stress in context, and limiting your exposure to people who are toxic to you and sabotage your ability to reach your goals.
 If your friend’s idea of a healthy night out is downing a 12-pack and ending the evening pointing blearily at food items on a Denny’s menu at 3 a.m., hey, good for them.
 But if you match them night after night and then try to compensate by slamming a pre and some creatine before hitting the gym the next day, you’re only fooling yourself.

 Step 5: Rid Your Environment Of Harmful Pollutants That You Can Control